Patent Search Vendor : 30 Questions You Must Ask While Choosing – Webinar

 Training Models for Continued Learning

 While looking for a patent search vendor, you’re primarily looking for someone to have a long term engagement.
 It is important to understand about the training models as well.
 Specifically, training structures for continued learning of a searcher- what kind of classroom trainings do they provide?
 Are there any specific certifications that they get their searchers to go for?
 Moreover, do they also engage in any external training by any US or European, or Japanese patent attorneys for specific case laws?
 All of this is very important to understand as well.

 To end up on the basic question, a very basic question would be around QA- Quality Analysis, and, quality check processes and indicators.
 It could be at a company level, you could ask about client retention rates.
 You can ask about whether are there any tracking mechanisms to track any client satisfaction scores?
 Are they open to asking for feedback and stuff like that?

-Are there processes around feedback and iterations?
-All of this can be a very good indicator.
+Furthermore, are there processes around feedback and iterations?
 Ask for any specific KPIs and KRAs, they have to judge quality.
 How do they measure quality and how do they benchmark quality internally?
 What kind of process they have to continually evolve and improve that?

 Advanced Questions to Ask (3/3)

 It’s important specifically, in a country like India, in this specific industry, where there’s a lot of churn.
 A lot of people keep moving from one place to another.